marick/Midje/FORMULAS-BACKLOG-AND-FEATURE-IDEAS.md

 OTHER:

-* make number of generated facts per formula dynamically bindable
-   - add-watch that throws an eception of this value is set < 1
+* [x] make number of generated facts per formula dynamically bindable [x] throw an exception if this value is set <= 1

 * possibly don't use fact macro inside of formula, but instead do something like tabular

-* figure out how to make syntax validation errors show something more sensible than the error message you'd see for a problem with a fact validation problem
+* [x] figure out how to make syntax validation errors show something more sensible than the error message you'd see for a problem with a fact validation problem

-    --- getting there with the new validate method for "formula"
-        - however, there's and interesting form of failure if you run (formula [a 1] 1 =>) ... since the formula macro splices in :formula :formula-in-progress
+    --- getting there with the new validate method for "formula" [] fix:  however, there's an interesting form of failure if you run (formula [a 1] 1 =>) ... since the formula macro splices in :formula :formula-in-progress